Team5Capstone/Frontend/README.md

 6. As a user I can share my experiences with others by creating forum post.

-7. As a user I can see see replies on my forum post by other users.
+7. As a user I can see replies on my forum post by other users.

 8. As a user I can support others by leaving commenting uplifting words on a forum posts of another user, and/or sharing resources by messaging the directly.